WELCOME

 PREVIOUS EXHIBITIONS

-The Grief Gallery at DesignTO
+The Grief Gallery in Toronto

 During Toronto’s annual design festival, The Grief Gallery welcomed visitors to acknowledge personal and collective losses through the contemplation and celebration of objects: the belongings of loved ones lost.